Tuesday, February 14, 2012

 MORE Power To The President.?

-There are American politicians who are either stupid, incompetent or both.
-They never give up trying to change our government.
-They purposely avoid following The Constitution, Declaration of Independence, Bill of Rights and other founding documents, and this is destroying America's carefully balanced trilateral system.
+There are a few American politicians who are either stupid, incompetent or both.
+These people never give up trying to change our government - whether it needs it or not.
+They purposely ignore, avoid or disregard following the Constitution, Declaration of Independence, Bill of Rights and other founding documents.
+Their intent is destroying America's carefully balanced trilateral system, diminishing the effects of the Free Market, and eroding our position as a world leader.

-The extremists, radicals, and social engineers have moved in.
-They apparently want to rebuild our government in imitation of the failed European model.
-Their concept makes no sense whatever.
-They have forgotten the notion that bigger and bigger government should control more and more aspects of an individuals life is CONTRARY to our American tradition.
+The extremists, radicals, and social engineers have moved in to rebuild our government by imitating the failed European Socialist models.
+It makes no sense whatever.
+Forgotten in the wind is the fact that socialism alone does not work, and their notion that a larger and growing government should control more and more aspects of an individuals life is CONTRARY to our American tradition.

 (1) This week our President specifically ordered the assassination of an